liferay/liferay-docs/develop/tutorials/articles/270-product-navigation/02-customizing-the-control-menu/02-defining-icons-tooltips.markdown

 # Defining Icons and Tooltips

-When you're creating your Control Menu entry, you can use an icon in addition to, or in place of, text.
+When creating a Control Menu entry, you can use an icon in addition to or in place of text.
 You can also use tooltips to provide a more in depth explanation.

 ## Control Menu Entry Icons